 - scaly, red, or swollen skin on the breast, nipple, or areola

-Any one of these symptoms does not necessarily mean you do (or do not) have cancer — but you should definitely consult your physician, and promptly.
+Any one of these symptoms does not necessarily mean you do (or do not) have cancer — but you should promptly consult your physician.

-Women should visit their family physician or gynecologist every year for a well woman exam.
-This exam will include a routine pelvic exam and pap smear, as well as a brief breast exam to check for abnormalities.
-This is a great opportunity to chat with your doctor about your breast health.
-He or she will probably be able to tell you how frequently you, as an individual, should perform these early detection steps.
+Women should visit their family physician or gynecologist every year for a well-woman exam.
+This exam will include a routine pelvic exam, pap smear, and a brief breast exam to check for abnormalities.
+This is an excellent opportunity to chat with your doctor about your breast health.
+They will probably tell you how frequently you, as an individual, should perform these early detection steps.

 3. If you’re 40 years or older, an annual mammogram is a MUST.

 Did you know?
 Breast cancer in its earliest stages doesn’t usually cause symptoms.
-The NBCF recommends that women ages 40 and older get a mammogram (X-ray) every year.
-Mammograms can detect cancer or other problems before a lump becomes large enough to be detectable to the touch.
-(What Every Woman Needs to Know) Not to mention, mammograms are considered safe, quick, and relatively painless.
+The National Breast Cancer Foundation recommends that women ages 40 and older get a mammogram (X-ray) every year.
+Mammograms can detect cancer or other problems before a lump becomes large enough to detect by touch.
+Not to mention, mammograms are considered safe, quick, and relatively painless.
 So why wouldn’t you want one?
 Free or low-cost mammograms are available to low-income, uninsured women.
 The National Mammography Program, The National Breast and Cervical Cancer Early Detection Program, and The National Cancer Institute are great resources.

 Leading a healthy lifestyle can also help reduce your risk for certain cancers.